Music-specific databases providing article citations, with many links to full text

 Indexes hundreds of music journals and magazines from many different countries, and provides full text of many articles.
 It originated as a print publication in 1949; the database covers the years from 1970 to the present.
 Unlike RILM, it has always included all kinds of music, so it is a good resource for research in fields such as jazz, popular music, world music, and music education.

-You can search our online catalog from the library homepage
+You can do a basic search on our online catalog from the library homepage

 by clicking the "Books & More" tab beside the search box.